jang33013-ops/Comp359-Assignment3/README.md

 Decoding a Prüfer sequence means reconstructing the original labeled tree, producing an edge list like `[(1, 2), (1, 3), (3, 4)]`.

 ### Why the algorithm works
 Every leaf (a vertex with degree 1) in a labeled tree must be the smallest label that does not appear in the remaining Prüfer sequence at any step.
-This is because a vertex appears in the Prüfer sequence exactly once for each neighbour it has except its last one — so a label missing from the sequence must currently be a leaf.
+This is because a vertex appears in the Prüfer sequence exactly once for each neighbour it has except its last one; therefore, a label missing from the sequence must currently be a leaf.
 We repeatedly peel off the smallest such leaf, connect it to the next element in the code, and continue until two vertices remain (Kubenoz, 2021).

 ### The algorithm step by step